linode/apl-docs/docs/get-started/installation/custom.md

 ### CNI

-To use the network policies feature in APL, make sure to install the [Calico](https://www.tigera.io/project-calico/) CNI or any other CNI that supports Kubernetes network polices.
+To use the network policies feature, make sure to install the [Calico](https://www.tigera.io/project-calico/) CNI or any other CNI that supports Kubernetes network polices.

 Install Tigera Operator: